tarmiste/cruxppc-ng-3.5/notes.md

 x86 specific core ports are glibc-32 (multilib), bin86.

 The powerpc yaboot cannot be built from source.
 The port in here simply downloads the most recent working debian yaboot binary package and repackages it into a crux package.
 This is not ideal but works for now.
 It looks like gentoo now uses grub instead of yaboot so grub might be usable as a replacement for yaboot.

 ### Opt ports

+Several packages in opt (and maybe contrib) use the "gold" linker.
+The powerpc version of the "gold" linker may have issues (sometimes throws relocation overflow errors..).

 ### Xorg ports